erikdrobne/SwiftUICoordinator/README.md

 ### Create Coordinator

-Our Coordinator has to conform to the `Routing` protocol and implement the `handle(_ action: CoordinatorAction)` method which executes flow-specific logic when the action is received. `ShapesCoordinator` is the root coordinator in the example and therefore needs to initialize `NavigationController`.
+The coordinator has to conform to the `Routing` protocol and implement the `handle(_ action: CoordinatorAction)` method which executes flow-specific logic when the action is received. `ShapesCoordinator` is the root coordinator in the example and therefore needs to initialize `NavigationController`.

 ```Swift
 class ShapesCoordinator: Routing {